willadam/website/agm/agm2016minutes.md

 ## Reports and Accounts

-We don't have any firm accounts yet as we're still sorting out the bills for FOSS4GUK.
-However, we should make a small surplus on that event, which will feed back into the OSGeo:UK funds.
+Steven explained that we had an initial balance of just over £7,000 which was a donation from FOSS4G 2013 We don't have any firm accounts yet as we're still sorting out the bills for FOSS4GUK.
+However, we should make a  surplus on the event, which will feed back into the OSGeo:UK funds.

 ## Officers